To see all of my travel posts, click here.

 Local products, and you can see ribbons for a few of the wines they produce.

-There was a larger number of wines available than I would have expected.
+There was a larger number of wines available on the luxury wine walls than I would have expected.

 Here is the tasting menu.
 What was the most surprising was that they make actual grape juice!
 It was intensely delicious.

 The wines were good, but the muscadine grapes do seem to run sweet, and so a lot of the wines skewed that way.
 The ones we enjoyed the most were Webejammin’ and Not Starboard, the second of which is their version of Port.
 We purchased a bottle of each, along with some for friends.